Satch70/data-science-S2023/challenges/c03-stang-assignment.md

     are many factors that can change such as the alloy compound, the heat level when tempering the metal, etc.
 - How many aluminum alloys are in this dataset?
 How do you know?
-  - There is only one alloy present in this set which we can see is defined as al_24st in the data set.
+  - There is only one alloy present in this set which we can see when calling the unique function on the alloy column of the data set.
 - What angles were tested?
   - 0, 45, 90.
 - What thicknesses were tested?